camelita/camelita/README.md

-- 👋 Hi, I’m Camelita Esene
+- 👋 Hi, I’m Camelita
-- 👀 I’m a  product designer
-- 💞️ I’m looking to collaborate on ux projects
-- 📫 How to reach me; esenecamelitaa@gmail.com

 <!---
 camelita/camelita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.